cgiliberto/notebooks/secularism.md

 Taylor, C. 2007. *A Secular Age*.
 Harvard University Press.

+(to read) Zucca, L. 2012. *A Secular Europe: Law and Religion in the European Constitutional Landscape*.
+Oxford University Press.

 Zuckerman, P. 2008. *Society Without God: What the Least Religious Nations Can Tell Us about Contentment*.
 NYU Press.
 * 2011\. *Faith No More: Why People Reject Religion*.
 Oxford University Press.